Telford child sexual exploitation scandal

 The Telford child sexual exploitation scandal is an ongoing scandal spanning over several decades in the United Kingdom involving a group of men who were convicted of engaging in sexual contact with local female minors between 2007 and 2009 in Telford in the English county of Shropshire.

 While media reports had suggested there were 100 or more victims and around 200 suspects, the Sunday Mirror reported in March 2018 that up to 1,000 may have been affected, with some even murdered, in incidents dating back to the 1970s.
 Social workers and police cast doubt on this report, denying that Telford had a "discernible problem compared to other towns".
 However, according to the Home Office, as of 2015, Telford had the highest rate of minor exploitation cases of any town or city in the United Kingdom.
 The report also revealed that many of them were reported to the council but were ignored.
 Telford has a population of just under 170,000 people.

 A report from a three-year inquiry into the scandal was released in July 2022.
-It revealed that more than 1,000 girls had been abused over a 40 year period, and that agencies blamed them for the abuse they suffered, not the perpetrators, and some cases were not investigated because of "nervousness about race", a large proportion of offenders were described as being of South Asian, particularly Pakistani, origin.
+It revealed that more than 1,000 girls had been abused over a 40 year period, and that agencies blamed them for the abuse they suffered, not the perpetrators, and some cases were not investigated because of "nervousness about race"; a large proportion of offenders were described as being of South Asian—particularly Pakistani—origin.
 The report made 47 recommendations for improvement by agencies involved.
-West Mercia Police apologized "unequivocally" for past events as well as Telford and Wrekin Council.
+West Mercia Police apologised "unequivocally" for past events as well as Telford and Wrekin Council.
 Victims were often blamed with excuses that they were "willingly prostituting themselves" and perpetrators were emboldened by the lack of police action.